 IP/MPLS Domain Controller & NE Functions

-It is assumed that BGP is running in the inter-domain IP/MPLS networks for L2/L3VPN and that the P-PNC controller is also responsible for configuring the BGP speakers within its control domain, if necessary.
+It is assumed that BGP is running in the inter-domain IP/MPLS networks for L2/L3VPN.
+The P-PNC controller is also responsible for configuring the BGP speakers within its control domain, if necessary.

-The BGP would be responsible for the label distribution of the end-to-end tunnel on PE and BR nodes.
-The MDSC is responsible for the selection of the BRs and of the intra-domain MPLS-TE Tunnels between PE/BR nodes.
+The BGP would be responsible for the end-to-end tunnel label distribution on PE and BR nodes.
+The MDSC is responsible for selecting the BRs and the intra-domain MPLS-TE Tunnels between PE/BR nodes.

-If new MPLS-TE Tunnels are needed or mofications (e.g., bandwidth ingrease) to existing MPLS_TE Tunnels are needed, as outlined in section 2.2, the MDSC would request their setup or modifications to the P-PNCs (step 1 in Figure 3).
-Then the MDSC would request the P-PNC to configure the VPN, including the selection of the intra-domain TE Tunnel (step 2 in Figure 3).
+If new MPLS-TE Tunnels are needed or modifications (e.g., bandwidth increase) to existing MPLS_TE Tunnels are needed, as outlined in section 2.2, the MDSC would request their setup or modifications to the P-PNCs (step 1 in Figure 3).
+Then the MDSC would request the P-PNC to configure the VPN, including selecting the intra-domain TE Tunnel (step 2 in Figure 3).

 The P-PNC should configure, using mechanisms outside the scope of this document, the ingress PE forwarding table, e.g., the VRF, to forward the VPN traffic, received from the CE, with the following three labels: